-Gearing up for your first day on the slopes?
-Please click a topic below for pointers that will best prepare you for your adventure.
+Gearing up for your first time on the slopes?
+Check out these topics below for pointers that will best prepare you for your on-snow adventures.

 Remember that temperatures vary at different times of day and on different mountain areas, and you might be outside longer than you planned.
+Check our daily snow report for our current weather forecast, conditions, andmore!
 Here is a list of things you'll need:

-- ski/snowboard socks (poly-pro or wool), put these on just before your ski/snowboard boots
+- ski/snowboard socks - poly-pro or wool (non-cotton), put these on just before your ski/snowboard boots

 - wind and water-repellent outer layers

 - face / neckwarmer - on days when temps are below freezing, be sure to protect your face and cover any exposed skin

 - helmet or hat - both keep your head warm, but helmets also protect your head from any sort of impact- helmets are required for lesson program participants ages 17 & under- visit LidsOnKids.org to learn more about helmets and snow sports safety!

 - goggles - protect your eyes and keep them warm